 SEAS believes it is the responsibility of every member of our community to create a diverse and inclusive environment.
 The Office of Diversity, Inclusion, and Belonging provides a number of opportunities for individuals to engage in intergroup interactions; explore diversity, inclusion, and belonging best practices; and learn how to actively contribute to a safe and equitable environment.
 Please visit this page often to learn of upcoming educational opportunities and explore our training programs.
-In addition to the below opportunities, the Office of DIB is available to provide customized trainings for teams, student organizations, or lab groups.
+In addition to the below possibilities, the Office of DIB is available to provide customized trainings for teams, student organizations, or lab groups.
 Please contact firstname.lastname@example.org for a consultation.

 Fall 2023 Training Opportunities